Commas For Clarity In KS2

 Q: What happens if I forget a comma?

-A: Missing commas can change the meaning of a sentence or make it hard to read.
+A: Missing a comma can alter the meaning of a sentence or make it difficult to read.
+It may confuse or make the sentence appear ungrammatical.

-A: Try exercises, games, or online lessons like those offered at Thomas Keith Online Independent School.
+A: Practising with exercises, games, and online lessons is a great way to master comma usage.
+Tools like those offered by Thomas Keith Online Independent School provide helpful exercises and feedback.

 Conclusion